Our current investments are in –

 Jericho Road is currently working alongside multiple partners (Heart of Hastings, Project Artworks, White Rock Neighbourhood Ventures, the Alley Association) to develop the Hastings Commons – an ecosystem of buildings and spaces, organisations and people held together with shared values.
 We think that together we can create a genuine urban commons in a way that will inspire others throughout the country

-We recently received a highly commended award from The William Sutton Prize for Placemaking and Affordable Housing Design for this work, which we will continue to develop into 2020.
+We received a highly commended award from The William Sutton Prize for Placemaking and Affordable Housing Design in 2019 for this work, which we will continue to develop into 2020.
 Stay tuned.